josh-ing/CS2340Crawler/README.txt

 -Tests for each player customization options for config screen (ex: difficulty, weapon, etc.)
--Tests for if generated map rendered correctly with all exits, walls, and floors -Tests for Win screen, if it has a play again button, and if button correctly takes player back to main menu
+-Tests for if generated map rendered correctly with all exits, walls, and floors -Tests for Win screen, if it has a play again button, and if button correctly takes player back to main menu -Tests for room generation and validity of rooms